NathanielWroblewski/blog/_posts/2014-04-02-creating-pipelines-with-state-machine.md

 end
 ```

-The next step, is to tell state machine what states we're going to be using.
+The next step is to tell state machine what states we're going to be using.
 In
 this case, the states are going to correspond to email lists.
 We can set that up
 easily enough: